Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Experiments

 \subsubsection{Influence of Prompt Form for Answer Determination}

-We design different forms of prompts to evaluate their influence in guiding the final answer determination of EtD-Llama2-13B.
-The variants include: (1) not using multiple-choice prompt (EtD-w.o.-mcp), (2) not using candidate entities (EtD-w.o.-cand), (3) not using correct probabilities (EtD-w.o.-prob), and (4) not using evidence paths (EtD-w.o.-path), which are shown in Appendix~\ref{appendix:prompt}.

-As shown in Table \ref{tab:path-llama}, compared with EtD-w.o.-mcp, which inputs all candidate answers continuously without specific labels, our designed multiple-choice prompt can achieve better performance, since it offers a clearer structure and strength the connection of candidate answers with related knowledge.
-Moreover, all three factors in the prompt, i.e., candidate entity, correct probability and evidence path, have a positive impact on guiding LLM to make correct choices.
-Providing candidate answers can refine the target for LLM (compared with EtD-w.o.-cand), and correct probabilities prompts LLM to engage in reasoning with attention (compared with EtD-w.o.-prob).
-Evidence paths are crucial as they provide fine-grained knowledge for LLM reasoning (compared with EtD-w.o.-path), ensuring the transparency and reliability of the output results, as can be seen in Section~\ref{ssec:case}.
+We design different forms of prompts to evaluate their influence in guiding answer determination of DualR-Llama2-13B.
+The variants include: (1) not using multiple-choice prompt (DualR-w.o.-mcp), (2) not using candidate entities (DualR-w.o.-cand), (3) not using correct probabilities (DualR-w.o.-prob), and (4) not using reasoning chains (DualR-w.o.-chain), which are shown in Appendix~\ref{appendix:prompt}.
+As shown in Table \ref{tab:path-llama}, compared with DualR-w.o.-mcp, which inputs all candidate answers continuously without specific labels, our designed multiple-choice prompt can achieve better performance, since it offers a clearer structure and strength the connection of candidate answers with reasoning chains.
+Moreover, all three factors in the prompt, i.e., candidate entity, correct probability and reasoning chain, have a positive impact on guiding LLM to make correct choices.
+Providing candidate answers can refine the target for LLM (compared with DualR-w.o.-cand), and correct probabilities prompts LLM to engage in reasoning with attention (compared with DualR-w.o.-prob).
+Reasoning paths are crucial as they provide detailed process for LLM reasoning (compared with DualR-w.o.-chain), enhancing the accuracy and reliability of the output, as can be seen in Section~\ref{ssec:case}.